-The National Institute for Health and Care Excellence (NICE) provides national guidance and advice to improve health and social care.
-The NICE website provides guidance, advice and information services for health, public health and social care professionals.
+NICE provides national guidance and advice to improve health and social care.
+The NICE website provides guidance, advice and information services for health, public health, and social care professionals.

-Adults Social care include guidance, NICE Pathways and quality standards.
+Adult’s social care includes guidance, NICE pathways, and quality standards.

-Children’s Social Care include any guidance, NICE Pathways and quality standards.
+Children’s social care includes guidance, NICE pathways, and quality standards.

-https://www.nice.org.uk/about/nice-communities/social-care/using-nice-guidance-in-social-work Contains advice and examples of how guidelines and quality standards can be used in social work
+Using NICE guidance in social work contains advice and examples of how guidelines and quality standards can be used in social work.

-https://www.evidence.nhs.uk/ Provides a search engine to look for evidence
+NICE search engine provides a search function to look for evidence.

-Social Care Wales are developing a series of curated research on a range of topics.
-Currently these are on loneliness, looked after children and healthy aging.
+Curated research is provided on a range of topics including loneliness, looked after children and healthy aging.

-National social care data portal for Wales: A range of data from a variety of sources relating to social care services. this is provided by data Cymru and is available on their website.
+National social care data portal for Wales contains data from a variety of sources relating to social care services.
+This portal is provided by Data Cymru.

 With a focus on wellbeing, this Centre works with a range of stakeholders and experts to ‘…provide evidence, guidance and discussion papers on: housing, infrastructure and where we live; unemployment; workplace culture, training and job design; adult and community learning; community wellbeing; sport, dance and physical activity; culture, music and singing; measuring wellbeing’.
 This site includes evidence and practice examples.

-The NIHR is the UK's largest funder of health and care research.
-It works in partnership with the NHS, universities, local government, other research funders, patients and the public to deliver and enable research.
+NIHR is the UK's largest funder of health and care research.
+It works in partnership with the NHS, universities, local government, other research funders, patients, and the public to deliver and enable research.
 The NIHR is primarily funded by the Department of Health and Social Care, but also receives UK Aid funding to support research for people in low- and middle-income countries.
-Their website provides an evidence search tool for health and care professionals, researchers and the public.
-This includes the NIHR Journals Library and Discover Portal (open access journals, studies and reviews).
+Their website provides:

 ESRC is part of UK Research and Innovation (UKRI), which brings together the UK’s seven research councils, Innovate UK and Research England.
 ESRC funds research across a wide range of social science topics, including health and wellbeing, public services and society.